1. The T3-M is a bit more expensive than your other RGB controllers. What can it do?

-The color wheel on the remote isn’t just for show, no sir/ma’am, not for just show at all.
-The T3-M controller’s color wheel is touch sensitive and will adjust the colors displayed on your lights based on where you place your finger on the wheel!
+The color wheel on the remote isn't just for show, no sir/ma'am, not for just show at all.
+The T3-M LED light strip controller's color wheel is touch sensitive and will adjust the colors displayed on your lights based on where you place your finger on the wheel!
 Oh, but it gets even fancier!
-If the first color you tapped is just a bit too mauve for your tastes and you’d prefer fuchsia, you can drag your finger on the color wheel until you find EXACTLY the shade that you want.
-The T-3m controller and the MiLight wi-fi controller are the only two LED light controllers that we offer that boast this impressive ability as part of their arsenals.
+If the first color you tapped is just a bit too mauve for your tastes and you'd prefer fuchsia, you can drag your finger on the color wheel until you find EXACTLY the shade that you want.
+The T3-M LED light strip controller and the MiLight wi-fi LED light controller are the only two LED light controllers that we offer that boast this impressive ability as part of their arsenals.
 The other controllers are limited to a couple dozen preset color options.

 5. What are the M1 and M2 buttons for?